 - In the 1970's movie Cannonball Run, one of the racers has the delusion that he is a famous movie star named Roger Moore, and has lots of zany gadgets including an ejection seat in the car.
 Of course, the character is played by Roger Moore, who was one of the James Bond actors.

-- The recent remake of Freaky Friday wanted to do this with Jodie Foster who played the daughter in the original now playing the mother, however she declined.
+- Freaky Friday (2003) wanted to do this with Jodie Foster who played the daughter in the original Freaky Friday now playing the mother, however she declined.

 - In Clue we get this Stealth Pun Casting Gag: